Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Experiments

-\textbf{LLM can effectively discriminate key states.} To start with, we examine the efficacy of LLM in discriminating key states.
-On the \textit{Pass} task, as shown in Fig.~\ref{fig:heatmap}a, a room is divided by a wall, each half containing an invisible switch.
-Passage through the door is allowed only when an agent occupies a switch.
-Initially, in the left half-room, agents must cooperate to move to the right half-room.
-In Fig.~\ref{fig:passresponse}, LLM exhibits a precise understanding of the task and generates meaningful discriminator functions, demonstrating the feasibility of our approach based on the current LLM.
+\textbf{LLM can discriminate key states.} We examine the efficacy of LLM in discriminating key states.
+On the \textit{Pass} task, as shown in Figure~1(a), a wall divides the room, with each half containing an invisible switch.
+The door opens only when one agent stands on a switch.
+Agents must cooperate to move from the left half-room to the right one.
+In Figure~\ref{fig:roomanalyze}(a), LLM exhibits a precise understanding of the task and generates meaningful discriminator functions, validating LEMAE with current LLM capabilities.

-\textbf{LEMAE achieves superior performance.} We investigate how LEMAE enhances exploration by comparing it with baselines, confirming the value of incorporating LLM priors.
-The training curves are depicted in Fig.~\ref{fig:roomresult}.
-The failure of commonly used baselines highlights the necessity and urgency for efficient exploration, while the superior performance of LEMAE underscores the effectiveness of augmenting RL with task-specific guidance from LLM.
-Specifically, the failure of EITI, EDTI, and LAIES may be attributed to the complexity of learning dynamics or the scarcity of external state changes in the tasks.
-While CMAE learns effective strategies for simple tasks, its redundant exploration hampers efficiency, rendering it inadequate for tasks with expansive exploration spaces, such as \textit{Large-Pass}.
-Although it benefits from LLM priors, ELLM performs worse than LEMAE due to the weak guidance provided by semantic similarity-based rewards, not to mention its reliance on frequent LLM inference and a predefined state captioner.
-Furthermore, we compare LEMAE with traditional SOTA baseline CMAE using the metric of the number of exploration steps taken to find the success state.
-The results indicate a significant exploration \textbf{acceleration rate, up to 10x}, underscoring LEMAE's efficiency.
-The superior performance of our method can be attributed to the mitigating of redundant exploration by incorporating task-relevant information.
+\textbf{LEMAE achieves superior performance.} As shown in Figure~\ref{fig:roomresult}, LEMAE outperforms baselines by accelerating exploration through the use of LLM priors.
+The failure of common baselines highlights the need for efficient exploration, while LEMAE's superior performance demonstrates the effectiveness of incorporating task-specific guidance from LLMs.
+While CMAE learns effective strategies for simple tasks, its redundant exploration hinders efficiency, making it inadequate for tasks with large exploration spaces such as \textit{Large-Pass}.
+Although ELLM benefits from LLM priors, it lags behind LEMAE due to weak reward guidance, not to mention its reliance on frequent LLM calls and predefined state captioners.
+Furthermore, we compare LEMAE with CMAE using the metric of the number of exploration steps to reach a success state.
+Results show a \textbf{substantial acceleration—up to 10×}—highlighting LEMAE’s efficiency.
+This superior performance stems from its ability to reduce redundant exploration by integrating task-relevant priors.